Breathless Creator Kit and SRD

 6. The government planned a supply drop.

-7. A cult is sacrificing people to Crawlers.
+7. A cult is giving people to the Breathless.

-8. You’ve met a scientist who’s found a cure.
+8. You’ve met a scientist who has a cure.

 9. Someone in your group was captured.